xstabel/sqlmi-to-cloudsql/README.md

 In order to facilitate the process I’ve modified a powershell provided by the articles above and created a custom PS in order to automate the process.
 You can use [the RemoveKeyModelXML Powershell script to fix bacpac](https://github.com/xstabel/sqlmi-to-cloudsql/blob/main/RemoveKeyModelXML.ps1)

-So, run the PS and specigy the path to the original bacpac as a parameter
+So, run the PS and specify the path to the original bacpac as a parameter

 Then just upload the new patched bacpac to SQL Server: